Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Can I Use A Different Color Of Fabric For This Rag Wreath?

 Absolutely!
-You can make this bunny grey, brown, or any color that you like.
-However, the only thing you need to remember is that your ears will need to match the color of your bunny.
+You can make this bunny grey, brown, or any color you like.

 How Can I Make This Wreath For Other Holidays Or Times Of The Year?

-You could easily change out the colors and the ear shape to make a cute dog, frog, or another animal.
+You could easily change the colors and the ear shape to make a cute dog, frog, or other animal.

 If you want to use the same basic process to make a wreath you can use every day, follow the instructions I provide for my Fall Burlap Wreath.
-It’s the same basic tying process, and you can just replace the burlap with another fabric of your choice.
+It’s the same basic tying process; you can just replace the burlap with another fabric of your choice.

 Have fun with your fabric choices!
-Because you’re tying the fabric instead of displaying it in uncut form, you can feel free to play around with using bold prints for holidays or any time of the year.
+Because you’re tying the fabric instead of displaying it in uncut form, you can experiment with bold prints for holidays or any time of the year.

 How Did You Hang Your Rag Wreath?